farnoosh27/NLP/DevOps/Packaging.md

 3. Create a pyproject.toml File

-4. Create a setup.py File

-5. Build Your Package with Hatch
+4. Build Your Package with Hatch
+ * Install Hatch: pip install hatch
+ * Use Hatch to build your project
+   * Navigate to your project's root directory (the directory containing pyproject.toml)
+   * hatch build

-7. Install Your Package Locally
+5. Install Your Package Locally